Hybrid acousto-optical swing-up state control in a quantum dot: Introduction

-Optically active quantum dots (QDs) are a mature system, still at the forefront of platforms for quantum-technological applications.
-They offer extensive tunability of optical properties and cover a wide range of energy scales related to charge and spin qubits defined on QD-confined states.
-Researchers have already recognized their potential as a fundamental element for quantum communication, metrology, and information processing \cite{Langbein2006, Unitt2005}.
-Above all, QDs can operate as very efficient and high-quality quantum emitters \cite{Michler2000, Santori2001, Ding2016}.
-High-quality QDs can also integrate seamlessly with highly uniform nuclear spin ensembles \cite{Chekhovich2020}, facilitating quantum information transfer.
-Consequently, due to their compatibility with light, microwaves, nuclear spins, and mechanical waves, QDs represent an excellent choice as a component in hybrid systems.
+Optically active semiconductor QDs are still at the forefront of platforms for quantum technologies.
+They offer extensive tunability of optical properties and cover a wide range of energy scales related to QD charge and spin qubits, with applications in quantum communication, metrology, and information processing \cite{Vajner2022, Michler2017, Benyoucef2023}.
+Above all, QDs can operate as very efficient and high-quality quantum emitters \cite{Kim2020, Meng2022}, creating polarization-entangled photon pairs \cite{Vajner2022, Hafenbrak2007}.
+Consequently, due to their compatibility with light, microwaves, and mechanical waves, QDs represent an excellent component of hybrid systems \cite{Clerk2020, Gu2023, Kim2022}.
+Although their coupling with deformations is limited to shifting state energies, i.e., phonons cannot create electron-hole pair excitations, such phenomena as optomechanical wave mixing or modulated resonance fluorescence have been studied \cite{Weiss2021, Wigger2021}.